-As you try to determine which sales prospect to pursue and which ones you should continue to invest time into, it can help to have clarity around which ones are likely to purchase from you.
-Your time is very valuable and you need to protect it from being wasted on poor-quality sales prospects.
+As you try to determine which sales prospects to pursue and which ones you should continue to invest time in, it can help to have clarity around which ones are likely to purchase from you.
+Your time is very valuable, and you need to protect it from being wasted on poor-quality sales prospects.

 To improve your ability to pursue the right prospects, it is as simple as being able to identify which ones have a decent to high probability of purchasing and which ones have a low.
-With the decent to high, you can have a green light in terms of how much time you spend with them.
-With the low probability sales prospects, you should be very guarded with spending time on activities like demos, presentations, travel, etc.
+With the decent to high, you can have a green light regarding how much time you spend with them.
+With the low probability of sales prospects, you should be very careful when spending time on activities like demos, presentations, travel, etc.

-Here are four categories to try to assess the sales prospect.
-What you are looking for is a weakness in one area.
-If there is just one area that is weak, then you should proceed with caution with the sales prospect.
+Here are four categories to assess the sales prospect.
+Look for a weakness in one area.
+If there is just one area that is weak, then proceed with caution.

 1. Need to Purchase

-Does the sales prospect have a true need to purchase what you are selling?
-There is a difference between an interested prospect that wants what you are selling and one that truly needs what you have.
+Does the sales prospect truly need to purchase what you are selling?
+There is a difference between an interested prospect who wants what you are selling and one who truly needs what you have.

 If their interest is more of a want than a need, this does not mean that you should not pursue it.
 But it can tell you to be cautious with how you forecast the deal in your pipeline and how much time you invest because these are the types of deals that stall out at the end of the sales process when it is time to get funding.